angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 ## TL;DR

 _ngx-semantic-version_ is an Angular Schematic that will add and configure _commitlint_, _commitizen_, _husky_ and _standard-version_ to enforce commit messages in the _conventional commit_ format and to automate your release and Changelog generation by respecting _semver_.
-All you have to do for the setup is to execute this command in yout Angular CLI project:
+All you have to do for the setup is to execute this command in your Angular CLI project:

 ```bash
 ng add ngx-semantic-version